 Option 1: priority rule can be used as baseline (Apple Charter CMCC Xiaomi oppo vivo Huawei)

-Option 2: RAN4 will discuss separately how to define and resolve collisions between MUSIM gaps (Qualcomm Huawei)
+Option 2: RAN4 will discuss separately how to define and resolve collisions between MUSIM gaps (Qualcomm Huawei Ericsson)

-Option 3: To avoid the collision within MUSIM gaps, UE should request a single periodic gap instead of two separate periodic gaps provided that the distance between these two gaps is shorter than 5ms (Ericsson)

-Option 4: Aperiodic gap should have higher priority than periodic gaps once collision happens within MUSIM gaps.
+Option 2a: When the time duration between the two closest gap occasions within the two measurement gap patterns is shorter than [4]ms and the second gap occasion is for paging, UE should keep both gap occasions instead of dropping any of them.
+(Ericsson)Option 4: Aperiodic gap should have higher priority than periodic gaps once collision happens within MUSIM gaps.
 (Ericsson MTK)

 Option 5: It is UE’s responsibility not to request colliding MUSIM gaps from NW-A (Nokia)